vtwireless/crts/README.md

 building and installing CRTS.  quickbuild.make is just one small make file.

-The downloading, building and installing of Node JS, UHD (libUHD), and GNU Radio may be done using scripts in this directory tree in the sub-directory.
+The downloading, building and installing of Node JS, UHD (libUHD), and GNU Radio may be done using scripts in this directory tree in the dependencies sub-directory.
 All of these packages we download, build and install using particular tagged releases from github.com.
 You may for-go using these scripts and install them yourself.
 The building and installing of CRTS will use pkg-conf and the installed programs in your path to find the installed files on your system.
-Where these scripts install Node JS, UHD, and GNU Radio can be changed by
+Where these scripts install Node JS, UHD, and GNU Radio can be changed by running:
 ```
 cp dependencies/default_prefixes dependencies/prefixes
 gedit dependencies/prefixes # or other editor
 ```
-or used another test editor (gedit) then the values you put in prefixes will be used when the installation scripts install node JS, UHD, and GNU Radio.
+or use another test editor (gedit) then the values you put in prefixes will be used when the installation scripts install node JS, UHD, and GNU Radio.
 Also this file has the git tags (version tag) of the packages that are will be installed via these scripts.
 This prefixes (or default_prefix) file is only accessed by the optional node JS, UHD, and GNU Radio installation scripts, and is not used by this CRTS package.

+## "make download" for code re-usability

+Not unique to CRTS, we introduce the idea of downloading all the files needed, before starting to build the software, so we have a "download" make target as in running ``make download`` as you'll see below.

 ### Building and Installing NodeJS